Join other Catholic men and women who want to know

 What should I do now?

-Friday, June 24 through Sunday June 26, 2016, the Serra Clubs of Dallas and Fort Worth in conjunction with the Diocesan Vocation Offices will sponsor another weekend discernment program at the University of Dallas, located adjacent to Holy Trinity Seminary in Irving, Texas.
+Friday evening, June 16, through Sunday morning, June 18, 2017, the Serra Clubs of Dallas and Fort Worth in conjunction with the Diocesan Vocation Offices will sponsor another weekend discernment program at the University of Dallas, located adjacent to Holy Trinity Seminary in Irving, Texas.

 What is VAP?

 What to expect

 The weekend includes presentations on how attendees should approach their discernment of a religious vocation; personal one-on-one conferences with staff members; panel discussions pertaining to the lifestyles of Priests, Sisters, Consecrated Lay Women, and Brothers; question and answer sessions; other vocation related presentations; and time for prayer and meditation.

 Cost to Attend

 There is no cost to the attendees.
 Attendees are provided a private room and excellent meals.
 The weekend concludes with attendees, staff and Serrans attending Sunday Mass followed by a brunch.

 History of VAP

 The VAP was adopted from the Northwest Houston Serra Club’s “Life Awareness Program.”
 The Serra Clubs of Fort Worth and Dallas have sponsored the VAP every summer since 1990.
 For 26 years, the VAP weekend has provided over 1,000 men and women with support in their process of discerning whether they may have a religious vocation in the Catholic Church.

 The Serra Clubs of Fort Worth and Dallas are members of Serra International.
 The first Serra Club was organized in 1935 in Seattle, Washington, by a group of lay men who decided to meet regularly to discuss how their Christian values could be lived out in their professional lives.
 Within several months they decided on an additional focus: the encouraging of vocations to the Priesthood and religious life.
 Today this remains one of the primary missions of Serra International.
 They chose Padre Junipero Serra, the noted Spanish missionary, as patron.
 Today there are more than 800 Serra clubs in 37 countries with a total membership of more 20,000 men, women and permanent Deacons.